Kutypix/first-aid-kit/README.md

 # first-aid-kit

-In order to try go to:
+All connectionts to DB were testy locally on xampp.
+In order to try go to: http://mkutypa.cba.pl/index.html
-http://mkutypa.cba.pl/index.html

 Users: